trixster/AtCms/README.md

 # AtCms

-Version 0.0.1
+Version 0.1.0

 AtCms is a [Zend Framework 2](http://framework.zend.com) module which provides a base CMS functionality.
 Helps to create html pages and blocks.

+**NOTE: This module is still under heavy development.
+Do not use it in production**

 ## Requirements